Click here for the Choir Pages login.

 Glen Echo Singers

-This fall we are starting a non-audition community choir that will bring music to people who cannot come to a service or concert.
-We will draw our music from America’s rich and diverse repertoire, including songs from the 40s and 50s, spirituals, folk songs, and take it out to assisted living, care homes and hospitals in what we describe as “secular caroling”.
-(We will also be caroling at Christmas!)
+The Glen Echo Singers is our non-audition community choir that brings music to people who cannot come to a service or concert.
+We draw our music from America’s rich and diverse repertoire, including songs from the 40s and 50s, spirituals, folk song―and take it out to assisted living, care homes and hospitals in what we describe as “secular caroling”.
+(We also sing carols at Christmas!)

 Glen Echo Singers – Rehearsals at St Dunstan’s on Wednesday evenings (7:30 p.m. – 9:30 p.m.).